Davide-sd/sympy-plot-backends/README.md

 * K3D can only be used with Jupyter Notebook, whereas the other backends can also be used with IPython or a simple Python interpreter.
 * Plotly and Bokeh require external libraries in order to export plots to png or svg.
 Read the respective classes' docstring to understand what you need to install.

-The following table shows the common keyword arguments implemented in SymPy's `Plot` class.
+The following table shows the common keyword arguments implemented in SymPy's `Plot` class, which is the parent class for all backends.
 Because each plotting library is unique, some of these options may not be supported by a specific backend:

 |  keyword arg  | Matplolib | Bokeh | Plotly | Mayavi | K3D |
 |:-------------:|:---------:|:-----:|:------:|:------:|:---:|